umaywant2/umaywant2.win/Quantenkommunikation_Peer_Work.md

   **Question:** “Map MTSC‑12’s UMT field and Treffraum to TFT’s notion of field regions and interaction zones.”
   → Output: a small bridge table (MTSC‑12 term ↔ TFT term).

-This gives her a way to plug into your ecosystem without losing her own vocabulary.
+This gives her a way to plug into our ecosystem without losing her own vocabulary.

 ---